dcdpr/did-btcr2/chapters/CRUD-Operations.md

 1. Else if `resolutionOptions.versionTime` is not null, set `targetTime` to `resolutionOptions.versionTime`.
 1. Else set `targetTime` to the UNIX timestamp for now at the moment of execution.
+2. // todo: make statement about if both are set, that is an error
 1. Set `signalsMetadata` to `resolutionOptions.sidecarData.signalsMetadata`.
 1. Set `currentVersionId` to 1.
 1. If `currentVersionId` equals `targetVersionId` return `initialDocument`.